gremarsl/stockscraping/readme.md

 - Possible modularization in 3 tools.
 Each API own handling

 ## Contribution
-Thank you for helping and improving this program.
+Thanks for your feedback, help and improving this program.

-1. Fork the Project (see: [https://help.github.com/en/github/getting-started-with-github/fork-a-repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
-2. Create your Feature Branch (`git checkout -b `)
-3. Commit your Changes (`git commit -m 'Add my Feature`)
-4. Push to the Branch (`git push origin feature/Feature`)

 ## Licence
 Standard Github license.
 Feel free to view and fork this project for personal use.